Artist making live performance, sound and moving image art work, often in collaboration with other artists, people and places.

 A film about Mrs Patricia Marrow, who for many years ran Kingsdon Nursery in Somerset, and is now in her 90s.
 I visited Patricia and her garden once a month over the year of 2014 to film her in the garden and talk about life and plants.

-With South West London Environment Network (PT, ongoing) working to support Friends Groups of parks and public green spaces, environmental and biodiversity educational projects and events.
+With South West London Environment Network (P/T 2014-2017 and freelance ongoing) working to support Friends Groups of parks and public green spaces, environmental and biodiversity educational projects and events.

-– Project Manager for Urban Heat a Joseph Rowntree funded research project run by Policy Studies Institute, University of Westminster ((2015-16) about the impact of heatwaves working with communities in the Ivybridge Estate, Isleworth.
+– Project Manager for Urban Heat a Joseph Rowntree Foundation funded research project run by Policy Studies Institute, University of Westminster about community resilience in response to the impact of heatwaves.
+I worked locally with communities in Ivybridge, Hounslow (2015-16)

 Working with Year 5 children of Wells Cathedral School, Somerset to create a moving image work 4 x a garden using iPads and homemade shoebox steadycam holders, at William Turner’s historic enclosed physic garden, The Old Deanery Garden.
 The film was exhibited at the school in June 2015.